carolina-morales/pozoljs/README.md

 └───tsconfig.json
 ```

-- **pozol config:** pozoljs needs this file configuration to generate files.
+- **pozol config:** pozoljs needs this file configuration to generate files or directories.
 - **src:** development code is here.
   - **api:** all your components will be created here.
   - **config:** the configuration like variables.
 Pozoljs create the enviroments folder with the development and production files.